 The image of Parshvanatha about 14' 6" high stands on a lotus pedestal.
 The reliefs at the base are not only of great artistic excellence but also of immense mythological interest.
 They reveal Parshvanath's encounter with his enemy, Kamata.
 The main image as well as the serpent body and the canopy are hewn out of a single block of schist.

-The commemorative column in the hall was erected in honour of saint Mallisena in 1129 CE.
+The commemorative column in the hall was erected in honor of saint Mallisena in 1129 CE.
 Executed by an artist named Gangachari, "the forehead jewel of titled sculptors", it bears testimony to the artistic excellence as well as to the high literary attainment of poet Mallinatha, its composer.
-The Manasthambha which faces the temple is about 65 feet high and is also the tallest among the free standing pillars at Shravanabelagola.
-It was added in late 17th century CE.
+The Manasthambha which faces the temple is about 65 feet high and is also the tallest among the free-standing pillars at Shravanabelagola.
+It was added in the late 17th century CE.

 Sasana Basadi